 Question D. Refer to the current list of North American Industry Classification System (NAICS) codes found with your federal tax return instructions.
-Only enter the code if this is your first return or the current code is different than you reported for last year.
+Only enter the code if this is your first return or the current code is different than you reported last year.

 Question E(1).
-If you checked the box, include a list of the corporations included in the consolidated federal return.
+Check this box if you filed a consolidated federal return.
+Include a list of the corporations included in the consolidated federal return.

 Question E(2).
-If you checked the box, complete Schedule OR-AF, Schedule of Affiliates, to list only the corporations included in the consolidated Oregon return that:
+Check this box if you filed a consolidated Oregon return.
+Complete Schedule OR-AF, Schedule of Affiliates, and list only the corporations included in the consolidated Oregon return that: